Indonesian Envoy Shares Strategies For Pluralism At ‘Jamia Dar-ul-Uloom Haqqania’ - UrduPoint

 Indonesian Envoy Shares Strategies For Pluralism At ‘Jamia Dar-ul-Uloom Haqqania’

-Indonesian Chargé d’Affaires, Rahmat Hindiarta on Saturday visited Jamia Dar-ul-Uloom Haqqania to share Indonesia’s exemplary experiences in managing pluralism highlighting its approach to fostering harmony in a diverse society

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Jun, 2024) Indonesian Chargé d’Affaires, Rahmat Hindiarta on Saturday visited Jamia Dar-ul-Uloom Haqqania to share Indonesia’s exemplary experiences in managing pluralism highlighting its approach to fostering harmony in a diverse society.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Jun, 2024) Indonesian Chargé d’Affaires, Rahmat Hindiarta has visited Jamia Dar-ul-Uloom Haqqania to share Indonesia’s exemplary experiences in managing pluralism highlighting its approach to fostering harmony in a diverse society.

 The session commenced with Vice Chancellor Maulana Rashid-ul-Haq Sami, accompanied by his brother Maulana Hamid-ul-Haq Haqqani, extolling Indonesia as a model of islam.